hardmaru/kanji2kanji/README.md

 ## Data License

-The license for the datasets are to be defined as:

 The stroke-based Kanji is derived from [KanjiVG](https://kanjivg.tagaini.net/) project.

 The Kuzushiji Kanji data derived from the [Kuzushiji-MNIST](https://github.com/rois-codh/kmnist) project.

 ## Citation